HankarM88/British_Airways_Reviews_Sentiment_Analaysis/README.md

-# British Airways Virtual Internship
+# British Airways Sentiment Analysis

 This repository contains my contribution to the Virtual Experience Program provided by **British Airways**.
 The program includes two primary tasks related to **data scraping**, **sentiment analysis**, and **predictive modeling**.
 Below is a detailed breakdown of each task and the methods used to solve them.